 You’ll have time to remind yourself of your goals and aspirations; time to reflect your current path and whether or not its still true to who you are; how you feel about life in general, changes you want to make, and things you want to try; the people in your inner circle and which relationships are bringing you the fulfillment you need.

 Time For New Things

-Time off, either in the form of a trip, or just time to yourself, gives you a chance to try new things, push your comfort zone, and explore interests that you otherwise may not have time for.
+Time off, either in the form of a trip, or just time to yourself, gives you a chance to try new things, push your comfort zone, and explore interests you otherwise may not have time for.

 Catch Up On Life

 Ultimately, time off gives you a chance to catch up.
-Catch up on sleep and rest; catch up with learning the hobbies you want; catch up on crossing things off your bucket list; catch up on completing life tasks around the house that you otherwise may not have time for.
+Catch up on sleep and rest; catch up with learning the hobbies you want; catch up on crossing things off your bucket list; and complete life tasks around the house that you otherwise may not have time for.

 Let’s Make Taking Vacation Time the Norm

-Plus, you aren’t taking off randomly; the vacation time I’m advocating for is time you already have set aside by your job as protected and paid for.
+Plus, you aren’t taking off randomly; I’m advocating for the vacation time you already have set aside by your job as protected and paid for.
 All I’m saying is that you should take advantage of what you already have offered to you.

 Take advantage of paid time off of work.
 Life is short and you’re only young once.
 Your kids are only young (and willing to travel with you), once.
 With the changing political and social climates worldwide, the opportunity to see some areas may only come once!

 Take advantage of your youth, your energy, and the time you do have.
 Make the most of it.
 Take the vacation and LIVE.
 The job will always be there, the stress will always be there.
 That will not change.
 But you CAN change how you live, how you adapt, and how you cope.